 You can also cut back on unnecessary spending with a few behavior changes, such as waiting before you make purchases, carrying only cash, shutting off the lights, and getting into the meal-planning habit.

-To make it easier to stay on top of your spending, you may also want to consider signing up for a SoFi Money® cash management account.
+To make it easier to stay on top of your spending, you may also want to consider signing up for a no fee bank account with SoFi.

-With SoFi Money, you can easily see your weekly spending on your dashboard in the app, which can help you keep track of your expenditures and help you stay within your budget.
+With SoFi Checking and Savings, you can easily see your weekly spending on your dashboard in the app, which can help you keep track of your expenditures and help you stay within your budget.

-SoFi Money also doesn’t have any account fees, monthly fees, or many other common fees.
+SoFi Checking and Savings also doesn’t have any account fees, monthly fees, or many other common fees.
 And, withdrawing cash is fee-free at 55,000+ ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.